HO-SFL: Hybrid-Order Split Federated Learning with Backprop-Free Clients and Dimension-Free Aggregation: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets and Models.} For vision tasks, we utilize CIFAR-10 and CIFAR-100 datasets~\cite{krizhevsky2009learning}.
 We evaluate under both IID and Non-IID settings, where Non-IID partitions are generated using a Dirichlet distribution with $\alpha=1$~\cite{hsu2019measuring}.
 The model is a pre-trained ResNet-18~\cite{he2016deep} and split between the 2nd and 3rd residual blocks.
-For language tasks, we employ three pre-trained causal language models: OPT-125M~\cite{zhang2022opt}, Gemma-3-270M~\cite{team2025Gemma}, and LLaMA-3.2-1B~\cite{grattafiori2024llama}.
-OPT-125M, Gemma-3-270M, and LLaMA-3.2-1B contain 12, 20, and 18 transformer layers, respectively; unless otherwise specified, we place the first 3, 5, and 5 layers on the client side.
-These models are evaluated on the GLUE benchmark~\cite{wang2018glue} (SST-2, RTE, WSC) using LoRA~\cite{hu2022lora}.
+For language tasks, we employ five pre-trained causal language models of varying scales: OPT-125M~\cite{zhang2022opt}, Gemma-3-270M~\cite{team2025gemma}, LLaMA-3.2-1B, LLaMA-3.2-3B~\cite{grattafiori2024llama}, and Qwen3-8B~\cite{yang2025qwen3}.
+These models are evaluated on a subset of the GLUE benchmark~\cite{wang2018glue} (SST-2, RTE, WSC) and SQuAD~\cite{rajpurkar2016squad} using LoRA~\cite{hu2022lora}.
 We use a larger-scale partial-participation setup for vision tasks (100 total clients, 10 sampled per round) and a smaller-scale setup for LLM tasks (10 total clients, 3 sampled per round).

 \textbf{Baselines and Fairness Criterion.} We benchmark HO-SFL against multiple methods categorized by their optimization strategy.
-The first-order baselines include \textbf{SFL}~\cite{thapa2022splitfed}, \textbf{SplitLoRA}~\cite{lin2024splitlora}, and \textbf{FSL-SAGE}~\cite{nair2025fslsage}, while the zeroth-order baselines comprise \textbf{ZO-SFL} and \textbf{MU-SplitFed}~\cite{liang2025towards}.
+The first-order baselines include \textbf{SFL}~\cite{thapa2022splitfed}, \textbf{SplitLoRA}~\cite{lin2024splitlora}, and \textbf{FSL-SAGE}~\cite{nair2025fslsage}, while the zeroth-order baselines comprise \textbf{ZO-SFL} and \textbf{MU-SplitFed}~\cite{liang2026towards}.
 Unless otherwise specified, we set the number of perturbations $P$ in HO-SFL to 5 for vision tasks and 2 for language tasks, and uniformly set $\mu$ to $1\times10^{-3}$.
 Crucially, since HO-SFL and MU-SplitFed perform aggregation at every step, whereas other methods synchronize after multiple local updates, comparisons based on communication rounds are inherently misleading.
 To ensure a rigorous evaluation, we adopt \textit{proceeded samples} as the unified metric, terminating training when the aggregate number of processed samples reaches 160k for vision tasks and 80k for language tasks.
 Detailed hyperparameter configurations, specific baseline introduction, and a comprehensive discussion on the fairness of the metric are provided in Appendix~\ref{app:exp_details}.